About Us

 Other Responsibilities

-- 4Cs Representative – Open
+- 4Cs Representative – Nels Johnson (not officially)

-- 4Cs EID Selection – Raychell Rohrwasser
+- 4Cs EID Selection – Raychell Rohrwasser, Debi Bradway, Karen McClymonds

 - Webmaster – Adam Calamar